MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 MAKES is designed to scale to our users' requirements.
 If more throughput is required, users are able to deploy additional virtual machines using the Azure Virtual Machine Scale Set.
 By default, a load balancer is placed in front of a VM Scale set to distribute the load.

 Additionally, if your application needs to be scaled globally, you may deploy MAKES to different regions.
-Using Azure Traffic Manager or Azure Front Door traffic will be directed to the closest instance to ensure optimal performance.
+Using Azure Traffic Manager or Azure Front Door, traffic will be directed to the closest instance to ensure optimal performance.

 Below is an example of a geo-scalable architecture for MAKES: